keepita-com/Keepita/README.md

 ### 📂 What Data Can You Preview?

-Xplorta brings your phone's data to your desktop.
+Keepita brings your phone's data to your desktop.
 Below is an example of data extracted from a Samsung backup. *(Supported data types may vary by brand).*

 <table>
   <tr>